keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

 ---
-title: Orchestrating pre- and post-deployment tasks and evaluations
+title: Manage release lifecycle
-description: Learn how the Keptn Lifecycle Toolkit can orchestrate deployment checks.
+description: How KLT orchestrates pre- and post-deployment evaluations and tasks
 weight: 55
 ---